-Disasters can strike at any moment, and it's best to prepare beforehand to tackle any scenario.
+Disasters can strike any moment, and it’s best to prepare beforehand to tackle any scenario.

 Unfortunately, most people take issues like fire safety casually - forgetting to install, replace, or clean electrical and other appliances around the house.
-That's until a fire breaks out in the neighbourhood, and you have to evacuate instantly.
+That’s until a fire breaks out in the neighbourhood, and you must evacuate instantly.

 When you’re outside and waiting for the firefighters to douse the flames, you understand the enormity of the situation.
 And your first thought is that it could have happened to you.